mohiwalla/dtquick/README.md

 ## Miscellaneous

-Credits: `Mr. Sumit Kumar Munjal`, `Mr. Prabhjot Singh`
+Credits: Mr. Sumit Kumar Munjal, Mr. Prabhjot Singh

-Made by: `Kamaljot Singh`
+Made by: Kamaljot Singh

-Inspired by: `DataTables`
+Inspired by: DataTables

-### Contributors:
+### Contributors

 [mohiwalla](https://github.com/mohiwalla/), [YshDhiman](https://github.com/yshdhiman/)

-## **Note**
+## Note

-Before you start using it in production, please note that this file sends a query from the client-side to the server-side, which is not traditional at all.
-As a result of this, anyone from the client side can modify the query to fetch the data from your table, which is a potential risk to your data.
+Before using DataTables Quick in production, please note that this library sends a query from the client-side to the server-side, which is not traditional.
+Therefore, anyone from the client-side can modify the query to fetch data from your table, which is a potential risk to your data.
 If you want to have safety, please consider using [DataTables](https://datatables.net/) as it creates queries at the server end and lowers the risk.
-The sole purpose of creating queries at the client end was to keep the structure of both client and server-side files simple and easy to use for newbies.
+The purpose of creating queries at the client-end was to keep the structure of both client and server-side files simple and easy to use for newbies.
 If you find any bugs in the code or any possible improvements without compromising the simplicity of usage, you can send a pull request or modified code to hindustanjindabad5911@gmail.com.
 The existing code will be replaced by the code provided by you as soon as the examination is finished, and your name will be in the list of [Contributors](#contributors) as well, so don't hesitate to give it a try.
 Lastly, if you liked the effort, please consider giving a star to this repository.

 Thank you.